BIBSYSDEV/nva-publication-api/publication-constants/README.md

 # publication-constants

-Contains a database constants that are used in several modules.
+Contains common database constants that are used in several modules.